 Jack set 30 FAI World Records between 1966 and 1986.
 26 of these remain current.

 Schweibold went through pilot training at Randolph Air Force Base, San Antonio, Texas, flying the T-34 and T-28.
 He went on to train in the B-25 at Reese Air Force Base, Lubbock, Texas.
-Schweibold was commissioned as a second lieutenant and received his pilot’s wings in July 1957.
-In momentary decision, he selected helicopter training.
+He was commissioned as a second lieutenant and received his pilot’s wings in July 1957.
+In a momentary decision, he selected helicopter training.

-Lieutenant Schweibold flew the Sikorsky H-19B for the Air Rescue Service, assigned to Oxnard Air Force Base, California.
+Lieutenant Schweibold flew the Sikorsky H-19B for the U.S.A.F.
+Air Rescue Service, assigned to Oxnard Air Force Base, California.
 (The airfield is now Camarillo Airport, CMA, where I first soloed, and is about ten miles away from my desk.)

 After leaving the Air Force, Jack flew Sikorsky S-55s for Chicago Helicopter Service, then Bell 47s for Butler Aviation.
 In 1960, he was hired by the Allison Division of General Motors as a test pilot and engineer for the new 250-series turboshaft engine.